jnk0le/RFM7x-lib/README.md

 - add missing examples
 - interrupts and handling status flags
 - clearing MAX_RT//TX_REUSE ??
+- check what really are LCX24A/G and other derivatives
 - mesh networks
 - test ranges / harmonics
 - other architectures (includes ?/ optimize ?)